Porno by Irvine Welsch

 he frees my breasts and everything slows down as he strokes them, handling them with a careful awe, like a kid who’s been entrusted with the care of a soft, furry pet

-Basically PORNO taught me how to skim read.
+Basically Porno taught me how to skim-read.

-You skip sentences and half way hope you haven’t missed anything important or randomly beautiful, —you half wonder whether this is what literary theorists would call a ‘male poetics of reading’?
+You read but you also don’t.
+You skip sentences and half way hope you haven’t missed anything important or randomly beautiful, you wonder whether this is what literary theorists would call a “male poetics of reading”?
 A senseless trying to get to the end no matter the cost of meaning?
 No really I was so desperate to finish this book I didn’t care.
-I think one day I’ll be bad bitch enough to leave a petty narrative hanging 30 pages from the end—but not yet—not now?
+One day I’ll be bad bitch enough to leave a petty narrative hanging 30 pages from the end but not yet, not now.
 Na.
 I wanna see Irvine officially spunk it.
-(After watching Aftersun it’s hard not to believe in the transformative power of the end.)
+There are of course other ways to read books, officially:

-1. a caterpillar poetics of reading (= you read slavishly and eat all the good bits in the hope of becoming a butterfly, foolishly)
+1. a caterpillar poetics of reading = you read slavishly and eat all the good bits in the hope of becoming a butterfly (foolishly)

-2. a topographical poetics of reading (= this is when you choose a book that directly reflects your physical environment.
+2. a topographical poetics of reading = this is when you choose a book that directly reflects your physical environment.
 For example you go to Mallorca and only read books set in Mallorca.
 This is in contradistinction to the usual framing of reading books¹ as escapism.
-This is book as mirror, magnifying glass or rose-tinted spectacles.)
+This is book as mirror, magnifying glass or rose-tinted spectacles.

-4. a moral poetics of reading = this is the kind of reading that happens in the wake of listening to Sam Harris’ Waking Up course because there’s a central idea there that we’re always meditating on something, and shaping our brains with it; which creates huge implications for our reading.
-In this case it’s not just about wasting your time by reading a terrible book, it’s actually a kind of brain damage.
+4. a moral poetics of reading = this is the kind of reading that happens in the wake of listening to Sam Harris’ Waking Up course because there’s a central idea there that we’re always meditating on something and shaping our brains with it which creates huge implications for our reading.
+In this case it’s not just about wasting your time by reading a terrible book it’s actually a kind of brain damage.

-a productive writer’s poetics of reading = this is just about reading books which give you things to say—correction: which make you want to write.
+a productive writer’s poetics of reading = this is about reading books which give you things to say—correction: which make you want to write.
 This does not always (usually) correlate with enjoying the book.

-It’s the next day now.
-Guess what?
+It’s the next day now

 Sorry Irvine.
 So long.